sebp/scikit-survival/README.rst

 be recorded – the patient’s record is uncensored.
 In contrast, right censored records refer to patients that remained event-free during the study period and it is unknown whether an event has or has not occurred after the study ended.
-Consequently, survival models demand for models that take this unique characteristic of such a dataset into account.
+Consequently, survival analysis demands for models that take this unique characteristic of such a dataset into account.

 ============